mikependon/RepoDB.NET/pages/features/bulkoperations.md

 The arguments `qualifiers`, `isReturnIdentity` and `usePhysicalPseudoTempTable` were provided to the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) operations.

 The argument `qualifiers` is used to define the qualifier fields to be used in the operation.
 It usually refers to the WHERE expression of SQL statements.
-If not given, the primary key (or identity) field will be used.
+If not given, the primary or identity column will be used.

 The argument `isReturnIdentity` is used to define the behaviour of the execution whether the newly generated identity will be set-back to the data entities.
 By default, it is disabled.